Appeals Self-Help Clinic

 - The clinic will be scheduled once per month (on the 3rd Thursday, 2:30pm-4:30pm) at the State Law Library in St. Paul.

 - The clinic is a walk-in clinic.
 First come, first served.
 If time runs out, it is possible that some people who attend will not be able to meet with an attorney.
 Clinic customers may check-in beginning at 1:00pm on the day of the clinic.
+Arriving prior to 1:00pm does not guarantee you a particular position on the sign up list.

 - Limited telephone attendance will be available for those not able to travel to St. Paul.